 Directed by: Cameron Crowe / Produced by: Cameron Crowe

 What’s it about?
 Dewey Finn is a broke, unemployed guitarist of an unpopular rock band called “No Vacancy”, who very soon gets replaced because of his never-ending self-indulgent solos and crowd-divings during the gigs.
-One day he picks up the phone call for his brother about a job at a local school and thinking he has nothing to lose, accepts the teaching job while pretending to be his brother.
-Facing the fact that he’s not qualified for the job, Dewey decides to take a different approach to learning the class, incorporating Rock and Roll in his everyday schedule, and along the way, discovers some hidden talents among the pupils.
+One day he picks up the phone call from his brother about a job at a local school and thinking he has nothing to lose, accepts the teaching job while pretending to be his brother.
+Facing the fact that he’s not qualified for the job, Dewey decides to take a different approach to learn the class, incorporating Rock and Roll in his everyday schedule, and along the way, discovers some hidden talents among the pupils.